xiasu/DepthScapeBackend/README.md

 To make the code work, be sure to fix these in code:
 1. Deploy grounded-sam-2 using [this forked repo](https://github.com/xiasu/Grounded-SAM-2), start the flask server and change the SERVER_URL in the Text2Mask.py file to match the grounded-sam-2 server.
 2. Replace the code in DepthScape.py (line 163) to use your own GPT token.
+3. Start the react server [from this repo](https://github.com/xiasu/Depth-based-2.5D-Design) to test out the full pipeline.
+Remember to replace the server url in App.tsx (line 114 and 132).

 <div align="center">